Lectures and Details (Winter 2026)

 Textbook

-None (but see below, and a personal computer or laptop is required)
+None (but a personal computer or laptop is required)

 Course Staff